-Unfortunately for me, alcoholism and depression went hand-in-hand when I got sober.
-When I first quit drinking (I quite twice, first for 3 years, and now I’ve been sober going on 10 years), I became an emotional wreck.
+When I first quit drinking (I quite twice, first for 3 years, and now I’ve been sober going on 8 years), I became an emotional wreck.

 Then I quit drinking and emotions hit me like a wrecking ball.
 I didn’t know what to do.
 I slept a lot.
-I suffered terrible depression after I quit drinking alcohol.
+I was depressed.
 I had days and weeks where I dwelled in a cesspool of self-pity.
 I was filled with fear about the future.
 I had no confidence.
 I had no motivation.
-This was a nice welcome to sobriety.
-In many ways, I felt a lot worse in my early stages of sobriety than I did in my drinking

 I know I was depressed.
 It was terrible.
 I had been an active person; a happy person (albeit a drunk person as well).
 Now I was a shell of what I perceived to be my former self.